As an Amazon Associate I earn from qualifying purchases.

 Recipe Variations

-- Tomatillo (pan-charred for tart flavor depth)
+- Tomatillo: Pan-charred for tart flavor depth.

-How to Make Mole Poblano
+How to Make Vegan Mole Sauce

 Optionally, strain the sauce for silky smoothness.